Additional Links | Program Webpage

 SENIOR SEMINAR AND/OR SENIOR PROJECT

-The program offers three concentrations: Literary Studies, Creative Writing and Theatre/English.
+The program offers four concentrations: Literary Studies, Creative Writing, Theatre/English, and Secondary English Certification.
 Each of these concentrations is a sequence of courses drawn from this program and from other programs in the College that prepare students for a range of careers.

 The LITT program encourages its majors to pursue at least one term of study abroad or one term of internship (e.g., the Washington Internship).
 Of schools not located in the District of Columbia, Stockton has the largest Washington Internship program of any college or university in the country.
 The full-semester internship for 12 credits can be a useful tool for gaining career experience and contacts.
 A sample of previous placements for majors in Literature includes internships with United Press International’s Capitol Hill Investigative Reporter, The National Journal, The Hill Rag, and D.C.
 Public Defender, as well as congressional and executive offices.